-Using net unrealized appreciation can be a strategy that takes tax-deferred income and makes it taxable.
+As diversification pertains to retirement income planning, it may also mean tax diversification, or having different types of assets in retirement.
+This means taxable assets, tax-deferred assets, and tax-free assets.
+Net unrealized appreciation can be a strategy that efficiently transitions tax-deferred assets and makes them taxable.
 Since the portion of your assets that is subject to NUA are no longer in an IRA or 401(k), the account value will not be included in the RMD calculation.
 This transaction has the net effect of lowering RMDs in retirement.

 Implemented appropriately, net unrealized appreciation may lower your overall net tax liability, therefore leaving you with more cash in your pocket.